-Monroe Superstore is proud to be the first Ram Certified Ag Dealer in Michigan!
+Monroe Superstore is proud to be the first Certified Ag Dealer in Michigan!

 Monroe Superstore has a devoted, certified Sales & Service Team, trained to meet the commercial vehicle needs of our local farming and ranching communities.
-Whether that is a Ram 1500 Regular Cab, a Ram 3500 Heavy Duty, a Ram 3500, 4500 or 5500 Cab Chassis, or a Ram ProMaster Van, we know trucks and we mean business!
+Whether that is a Ram 1500 Regular Cab, Ram 3500 Heavy Duty, Ram 3500, 4500 or 5500 Cab Chassis, Ram ProMaster Van, Jeep Wrangler and Jeep Gladiator we know trucks and Jeeps and we mean business!
 We have the greatest selection of upfits for any commercial need and at the best price.
 Give us a call - we are here to support you!

 Simply verify your ownership of, or in, an agricultural enterprise with us and you will receive great benefits!

 To become a Ram Certified Agriculture Dealership, Monroe Superstore was required to select three team members to successfully complete a curriculum prepared by its agriculture partners.

 Monroe Superstore Ag Specialist Greg Bondy explains, "Appreciation for the needs of the agricultural community has deep roots within our dealership and the Ram brand.
 The Ram CAD program was built with input from educational experts, agriculture experts, and family farmers & ranchers.
 Monroe Superstore can now offer the industry something more - a partnership that understands and adjusts to those needs at every level."

 "The share of U.S. farms operated by women nearly tripled over the past three decades.